-Survey finds surgical interns concerned about training duty-hour restrictionsJune 18th, 2012 in Surgery /
+Survey finds surgical interns concerned about training duty-hour restrictionsJune 18, 2012 in Medicine & Health / Surgery

 A survey of surgical interns suggests many of them believe that new duty-hour restrictions will decrease continuity with patients, coordination of care and time spent operating, as well as reduce their acquisition of medical knowledge, development of surgical skills and overall educational experience, according to a report in the June issue of Archives of Surgery.

 In July 2011, the Accreditation Council for Graduate Medical Education (ACGME) implemented new resident duty-hour standards, including more supervision and a 16-hour shift maximum for postgraduate year one residents, according to the study background.

 Surgical interns at 11 general surgery residency programs from around the country were surveyed (of 215 eligible interns, 179 completed the survey) for the study by Ryan M. Antiel, M.D., M.A., of the Mayo Clinic, Rochester, Minn., and colleagues.
 The authors also compared interns' attitudes with a previously surveyed national sample of 134 surgery program directors.

 "The opinions of these interns, although markedly more optimistic than those of surgical program directors, reflect a persistent concern within the surgical community regarding the effects of work-hour restrictions on surgical training," the authors comment.